 With the assistance of the financial aid officer of the school, the child's worker and the youth should determine what his expenses are likely to be including transportation, books, personal expenses, clothing, and any other required needs.
 This amount will be paid directly to the youth on a monthly basis as a personal allowance.
-This payment should not be over \$200.00 per month unless the child's worker has prior written approval of the Regional Program Manager or Child Welfare Consultant.
+This payment should not be over \$200.00 per month unless the child's worker has prior written approval of the

+Regional Program Manager or Child Welfare Consultant.
 The child's worker will need to set up a provider in FACTS in the child's name.
 The provider category will be Transitional Living Client and the provider type will be Transitional Living Client.
-Once the provider has been set up, the child's worker will ensure that the child continues to receive his medical card and that the personal allowances can be made monthly.
+Once the provider has been set up, the child's worker will enter the child into placement with this TL provider.
+This process will ensure that the child continues to receive his medical card and that the personal allowances can be made monthly.
 The child's worker will issue a demand payment directly to the child for his personal expenses using the Post-Secondary Education payment type in FACTS.